+[Invites Parties to promote the voluntary cancellation of assigned amount units, emission reduction units, or certified emission reductions, without double counting, by Parties and non-Party stakeholders.]

+7bis [Recognizes the social and economic value of voluntary mitigation actions and their co-benefits to adaptation, health and sustainable development].

-Resolves to strengthen, in the period 2016–2020, the technical examination of opportunities with high mitigation potential, including those with adaptation, health and sustainable development co-benefits, with a focus on accelerating the implementation of actions, including by:
+Resolves to strengthen, in the period 2016–2020, the technical [aspects] [examination] of opportunities with high mitigation potential, [taking into account the latest scientific knowledge, ] including those with adaptation, health and sustainable development co-benefits, [with a focus on accelerating the implementation of actions] [enabled by increasing technology, finance and capacity-building support from developed to developing country Parties], including by:

-[]

-[]

-[]
+[Ensuring that actions to be addressed in technical examination process are determined through an inclusive Party-driven approach;]

+[Requesting appointment of co-facilitators to guide the technical examination process;]

+[Providing direction to Convention bodies to engage in the technical examination process and report on their activities including the Technology Executive Committee, the Standing Committee on Finance and other relevant bodies;]

+[Requesting the secretariat to convene representatives of relevant Convention bodies to identify proposals to respond to opportunities identified in the technical examination process;

+[Informing the accelerated implementation process and undertake further tasks designated by the accelerated implementation process;]

-[[] Encouraging Parties, Convention bodies, international organizations, international cooperative initiatives and non-Party stakeholders to engage actively and effectively in this process and to cooperate in facilitating the implementation of policies, practices and actions identified during this process, including in accordance with national sustainable development priorities;;Striving to improve access to and participation in this process by developing country Party experts;
+[Encouraging] [requesting] Parties, Convention bodies, international organizations, [international cooperative initiatives] and [non-Party stakeholders][non-state actors] to engage actively and effectively in this process and to cooperate in facilitating the implementation of policies, practices and actions identified during this process, including in accordance with national sustainable development priorities;

+[Providing meaningful and regular opportunities for the engagement of non-Party stakeholders;]

+[[Striving to improve][improving] access to and participation in this process by [developing country Party][relevant] experts [including through early planning and dissemination of infomation about TEM as well as enhance support for participation of national experts]];

-Requesting the Technology Executive Committee and the Climate Technology Centre and Network, in accordance with their respective mandates, to:
+Requesting [in particular] the Technology Executive Committee and the Climate Technology Centre and Network, in accordance with their respective mandates, to:

-Engage in the technical expert meetings in order to enhance the effective coordination and provision of support;
+Engage in the technical expert meetings [in order to enhance the effective coordination and provision of support];

-Enhance their efforts to facilitate and support Parties in scaling up the implementation of policies, practices and actions identified during this process;;;
+Enhance their efforts to facilitate and support Parties in scaling up the implementation of policies, [research,] practices and actions identified during this process [including those presented by Parties requesting support for implementation];

+[provide regular info to the TEMs on the progress made in facilitating the implementation of opportunities previously identified through the TEMs];

+[Include information on their activities under this paragraph in their joint annual report to the COP];

-Encouraging Parties to make effective use of the Climate Technology Centre and Network in order to support the development of economically, environmentally and socially viable project proposals in the high potential areas identified in this process;;;
+[Encouraging Parties to make effective use of the Climate Technology Centre and Network in order to support the [transfer of environmentally sound technologies] development of economically, environmentally and socially viable project proposals in the high potential areas identified in this process];

+[Encouraging the entities of the Financial Mechanisms of the Convention to engage in the TEMs in order to enhance the effective coordination and provision of support [for meaningful implementation on the ground];]

+[Facilitating the sharing of best practices and exchange of information on relevant programmes, schemes, policy instruments, commercial models, abatement costs, investments, financial options and payment solutions;]

+[Assessing the implementation of the Convention’s provisions regarding the negative social and economic impacts of the implementation of response measures;]

-Requests the secretariat to facilitate the technical examination referred to in paragraph 8 above 36and disseminate its results, including by:
+Requests the [co-facilitators and the] secretariat to facilitate the technical examination[s] referred to in paragraph[s] 8 above [and 36 below] and disseminate its results, including by: